Fabulous Festival of Lights in Lyon

 Nights of enchantment

-It’s by night that the festival really showcases Lyon’s incredible architectural heritage, with fantastic projections turning buildings into extraordinary artworks. – lasers, video, and fabulous fireworks.
+By night, the festival showcases Lyon’s incredible architectural heritage, with fantastic projections turning buildings into extraordinary artworks. – lasers, video, and fabulous fireworks.

-It’s difficult to imagine how a whole city might look when completely transformed into a light spectacle.
+It’s difficult to imagine how a whole city might look when transformed into a light spectacle.

 The streets are crowded at the Festival time, but the atmosphere is more like street cinema than a wild celebration.